Artemis: Orion

-Orion was Artemis' hunting companion; after giving up on trying to find Oenopion, Orion met Artemis and her mother Leto, and joined the goddess in hunting.
+Orion was Artemis's hunting companion; after giving up on trying to find Oenopion, Orion met Artemis and her mother Leto, and joined the goddesses in hunting.
 A great hunter himself, he bragged that he would kill every beast on earth.
 Gaia, the earth, was not too pleased to hear that, and sent a giant scorpion to sting him.
 Artemis then transferred him into the stars as the constellation Orion.
 In one version Orion died after pushing Leto out of the scorpion's way.

-In another version, Orion tries to violate Opis, one of Artemis' followers from Hyperborea, and Artemis kills him.
-In a version by Aratus, Orion grabs Artemis' robe and she kills him in self-defense.
+In another version, Orion tries to violate Opis, one of Artemis's followers from Hyperborea, and Artemis kills him.
+In a version by Aratus, Orion grabs Artemis's robe and she kills him in self-defense.
 Other writers have Artemis kill him for trying to rape her or one of her attendants.

-Istrus wrote a version in which Artemis fell in love with Orion, apparently the only person she ever did.
+Istrus wrote a version in which Artemis fell in love with Orion, apparently the only time Artemis ever fell in love.
 She meant to marry him, and no talk from her brother Apollo would change her mind.
 Apollo then decided to trick Artemis, and while Orion was off swimming in the sea, he pointed at him (barely a spot in the horizon) and wagered that Artemis could not hit that small "dot".
 Artemis, ever eager to prove she was the better archer, shot Orion, killing him.
 She then placed him among the stars.

 In Homer's Iliad, the goddess of the dawn Eos seduces Orion, angering the gods who did not approve of immortal goddesses taking mortal men for lovers, causing Artemis to shoot and kill him on the island of Ortygia.